 Since inception, we have devoted nearly all of our efforts and resources to our research and development activities.
 We have incurred significant net losses since inception.
-For the periods ended March 31, 2015 and 2014, we reported a net loss of \$ 3.7 million and \$ 0.8 million, respectively.
-As of March 31, 2015, we had an accumulated deficit of \$ 69.5 million.
+For the six months ended June 30, 2015 and 2014 we reported net loss of \$7.2 million and \$3.7 million, respectively.
+For the three months ended June 30, 2015 and 2014 we reported net loss of \$2.9 million, respectively.
+As of June 30, 2015, we had an accumulated deficit of \$73.0 million.

-We expect to continue incurring substantial losses for the next several years as we continue to develop our clinical and preclinical drug candidates and programs.
+We expect to continue incurring substantial losses for the foreseeable future as we continue to develop our clinical and preclinical drug candidates and programs.
 Our operating expenses are comprised of research and development expenses and general and administrative expenses.

 We have not generated any revenues from product sales to date, and we do not expect to generate revenues from product sales for at least the next several years.
-Our revenues for the period ended March 31, 2015 and 2014 were primarily from license and collaboration agreements with our partners, and, to a lesser extent, from grants from government agencies.
+Our revenues for the three and six months ended June 30, 2015 and 2014 were primarily from license and collaboration agreements with our partners, and, to a lesser extent, from grants from government agencies.

 The U.S. dollar is the reporting currency for all periods presented.
 The functional currency for Pieris Operating is euros.
 All assets and liabilities denominated in euros are translated into U.S. dollars at the exchange rate on the balance sheet date.
 Revenues and expenses are translated at the average rate during the period.
 Equity transactions are translated using historical exchange rates.
 Adjustments resulting from translating foreign currency financial statements into U.S. dollars are included in accumulated other comprehensive loss.
 Pieris is a holding company without operations and the sole stockholder of Pieris Operating.
 The corporate headquarters and research facility of Pieris Operating are located in Freising, Germany.
-Pieris Australia Pty.
-Ltd., a wholly owned subsidiary of Pieris Operating, was formed on February 14, 2014 to conduct research and development in Australia.
-Pieris Australia Pty.
-Ltd. has entered into preclinical service agreements with certain service providers in Australia and such service providers have performed some of the services required under the respective agreements.
+Pieris Australia Pty Ltd., a wholly owned subsidiary of Pieris Operating, was formed on February 14, 2014 to conduct research and development in Australia.